topiasv/toxip.net/_posts/2019-06-07-lonely-traveller-part-1.md

 date: '2019-06-07 22:42:00 +0300'
 categories: creative
 tags: shortstory
-header-img: writer.jpg
+header-image: writer.jpg
-img: samurai-silhouette.png
+image: samurai-silhouette.png
-img-license: '[Image](https://www.sketchport.com/drawing/6606155929354240/samurai) modified and licensed under CC-BY © 2014 Led'
+image-license: '[Image](https://www.sketchport.com/drawing/6606155929354240/samurai) modified and licensed under CC-BY © 2014 Led'
 title: The Lonely Traveller - Part&nbsp;1
 subtitle: A Story from My Dream
 description: This is the story of a lone samurai woman in Mexico that came to me in a dream.
 With a mix of swordfighting, a looming threat hiding in the shadows and a bit of wackiness, this could be the beginnings of a new epic like never seen before.